 I wouldn’t say you need one but it really does help!

 This is my favorite nursing pillow!
 It gives great support and is very firm and flat to help keep baby is position as well!

 Yes, your doctor may tell you to continue taking your prenatal vitamins even after pregnancy as they’ll still benefit you and your breastfeeding baby!

 You should be drinking plenty of water during postpartum recovery, especially if you’re breastfeeding.

 At the hospital, they gave me this HUGE cup to drink from.

-During postpartum recovery, you want to make things easy for yourself and even the little things (like having a bigger water bottle) can help.
+And even the little things (like having a bigger water bottle) can help.